 If I am not mistaken the Edition X V1 suffered from the same concerns as the HE1000 V1 with regard to the size and shaping of the headband.
 It all was a bit loose and long.
 In that respect, the Edition X V2 headband has gone through a very similar change.
 It is now shorter and squatter with additional adjustment notches to get a better fit for smaller heads as well as reduce some of the downwards pressure of the cups onto the ears.

 With the V2 the clamp is good and the pressure well distributed.
-The shorter length combined with the increase in notch adjustment holes also allows the headband leather strap to take a load of the cups downward pressure which in turns allows the sideways clamping pressure to become more effective.
+The shorter length combined with the increase in notch adjustment holes also allows the headband leather strap to take a load of the cups downward pressure which in turn allows the sideways clamping pressure to become more effective.
 Combined with the weight reduction and the comfortable pad materials I would say the comfort rating is close to that of the HE1000 V2 with the bonus of it being slightly lighter.

 One thing I did note with the slightly thinner strap of the Edition X V2 tended to bring the top of the pads marginally further down compared to the thicker wedge-like leather strap of the HE1K V2.
 It gave a perception of being slightly longer than the HE1k V2 with my ideal fitting being perhaps 1 notch lower than the headband could offer.